- Graphics (English, Spanish)

 Helpful Resource Links:

-– Avoid the word anniversary when recognizing the two-year mark since the Pulse massacre.
+- Avoid the word “anniversary” and instead use terms like “remembrance” when recognizing the Pulse massacre.

 How You Can Take Action: